Simp

-Simp (/sɪmp/) is an internet slang term describing someone who exhibits excessive sympathy and attention toward another person, typically to someone who does not reciprocate the same feelings, in pursuit of affection or a sexual relationship.
+Simp (/sɪmp/) is a slang term describing someone who exhibits excessive sympathy and attention toward another person, typically to someone who does not reciprocate the same feelings, in pursuit of affection or a sexual relationship.
+The term originated as a shortening of "simpleton" in the early 20th century.
+During the 1980s, American rappers such as Hugh E.M.C., Too Short, Sir Mix-a-Lot, 2Pac, Three 6 Mafia and E-40 made use of the term in their songs.
+By the early 2010s, the term was adopted by members of the manosphere, incel, and Men Going Their Own Way (MGTOW) forums.

+The term had sporadic usage until gaining popularity on social media in 2019 as an Internet slang term.
 This behavior, recognized as simping, is directed towards a variety of targets, including celebrities, politicians, e-girls, and e-boys.
-The term had sporadic usage until gaining popularity on social media in 2019.